 Our results strongly favor the early formation scenario.
 The fact that the faint-end slope of red satellite CLFs is already as steep at $z\sim1$ ($\alpha_\mathrm{f}\sim-1.8$) as in the local Universe, and shows no measurable evolution over the subsequent $\sim8$ Gyr, implies that the low-mass red sequence was already fully established by this epoch.
-Environmental processes have certainly operated since $z\sim1$—as evidenced by the accelerated luminosity evolution of red satellites in massive halos (\autoref{fig:satpassevo})—but they have not significantly altered the relative abundance between the faint and bright red satellites.
+Environmental processes have certainly operated since $z\sim1$—as evidenced by the accelerated luminosity evolution of red satellites in massive haloes (\autoref{fig:satpassevo})—but they have not significantly altered the relative abundance between the faint and bright red satellites.
 Instead, environmental quenching appears to affect all satellite masses in a balanced way, preserving the shape of the CLF while gradually reducing the number density of bright satellites through passive fading.

-Thus, our measurements support models in which the steep faint-end upturn originates from the physics of galaxy formation at early times ($z\gtrsim2$), with subsequent evolution primarily reflecting passive aging rather than the build-up of a new quenched population.
-This conclusion aligns with semi-analytic models that require enhanced star formation in low-mass halos above a characteristic redshift $z_c\sim2$ to reproduce the local cluster CLF \citep{Lu2014empirical, Lu2015Star}, and with pre-heating models that suppress gas cooling in low-mass halos after an early epoch of feedback \citep{Mo2002Galaxy, Mo2004Galaxy}.
-The critical new evidence from our work is that the faint-end slope does not steepen from $z\sim1$ to $z\sim0$, effectively ruling out scenarios in which environmental quenching after infall is the primary driver of the faint-end upturn.
+The critical new evidence from our work is that the faint-end slope does not steepen from $z\sim1$ to $z\sim0$.
+This effectively rules out scenarios in which environmental quenching after infall is the primary driver of the faint-end upturn.
+Instead, our measurements support models in which the steep faint-end upturn originates from the physics of galaxy formation at early times ($z\gtrsim2$), with subsequent evolution primarily reflecting passive aging rather than the build-up of a new quenched population.
+This conclusion aligns with semi-analytic models that require enhanced star formation in low-mass haloes above a characteristic redshift $z_c\sim2$ to reproduce the local cluster CLF \citep{Lu2014empirical, Lu2015Star}, and with pre-heating models that suppress gas cooling in low-mass haloes after an early epoch of feedback \citep{Mo2002Galaxy, Mo2004Galaxy}.
 Nevertheless, measurements of CLFs at redshifts exceeding $z\sim2$ or even higher would help further test our conclusion which is based on a limited redshift range.